-What are the Benefits of Taking My Illinois Workers’ Comp Claim to Trial?
+What are the Benefits of Taking My Illinois Workers’ Compensation Claim to Trial?

-While accepting a settlement will guarantee you a certain amount of compensation, there are advantages to taking your workers’ comp claim to trial.
-Whether it is the right choice is a matter between you and your Illinois workers’ comp attorney, but it is important to be aware that there are some advantages to going to trial.
+While accepting a settlement will guarantee you a certain amount of compensation, there are advantages to taking your workers’ compensation claim to trial.
+Whether it is the right choice is a matter between you and your Illinois workers’ compensation attorney, but it is important to be aware that there are some advantages to going to trial.
 Some of these advantages include:

 - Future Medical Rights – If you accept a settlement, generally you will no longer be entitled to medical treatment for your injury under workers’ compensation.
 If your claim goes to trial and you win, your rights to medical treatment for your injury will remain open.
 This means that you will have the right to ask for future medical treatment.
 However, this does not mean that you will be guaranteed to be awarded that treatment.

-Should I Take My Workers’ Comp Claim to Trial?
+Should I Take My Workers’ Compensation Claim to Trial?

 Taking your Illinois workers’ compensation claim to trial can be risky, because it is always possible that you could get less compensation than you would have gotten from a proposed settlement.
 The fact that you will retain your right to medical coverage for your injury if you go to trial and win makes it an especially appealing option if your injury is severe and has the potential to worsen.